HazyResearch/deepdive/doc/doc/basics/extractors.md

 - Row-wise extractors:
-  - [`json_extractor`](#json_extractor): highly flexible and compatible with previous systems, but with limited performance
+  - [`json_extractor`](#json_extractor): highly flexible and compatible with previous systems, but with limited performance (DEPRECATED!!!)
   - [`tsv_extractor`](#tsv_extractor): moderate flexibility and performance
   - [`plpy_extractor`](#plpy_extractor): parallel database-built-in extractors
-  with seriously restricted flexibility because only the UDF function definition is shipped to the DB
+  with seriously restricted flexibility because only the UDF function definition is shipped to the DB  (DEPRECATED!!!)
   - [`piggy_extractor`](#piggy_extractor): a distributed language-agnostic pipe-based extractor driver.
   We ship the entire runtime environment (code, data, and pip libraries) to the DB server(s) and avoid multi-user collision by staging separate environments